grahfmusic/pacjunkie/README.md

 PacJunkie displays real-time progress updates during package upgrades using Dialog.
 This feature enhances user experience by providing immediate feedback on the upgrade process, ensuring transparency and user control over system updates.

-### Package Listing and Selection
+### List Available Upgrades

-- **List Available Upgrades**: Displays a detailed list of available upgrades for core system packages, AUR packages, and development packages.
+- **Description**: Displays a categorized list of available upgrades for core system packages, AUR packages, and development packages.
 Users can view which packages have updates available and decide which packages to upgrade based on their preferences.

+### Selective Upgrades

-- **Selective Upgrades**: Offers options to upgrade specific categories of packages:
+- **Description**: Offers options to upgrade specific categories of packages:
   - **Core System**: Upgrades essential system packages using Pacman.
   - **AUR Packages**: Upgrades user-contributed AUR packages using Yay.
   - **Development Packages**: Upgrades development-specific packages from the AUR using Yay.